Harry stared at the snake engraved tap, tracing the cold metal of the small, silver squiggle with his fingertip. ‘Open.’

 Why is this subject compulsory?

-Hermione crossed her arms, then dragged out some parchment and started on the first of their homework essays.
+Hermione crossed her arms, dragged out some parchment and started on the first of their homework essays.
 Ron slumped onto his arm and started to snore.

 ‘Oi.’
 Harry nudged him on the shoulder.